 The Bahamas is home to hundreds of small islands and cayes and countless flats.
 Calling these flats home are generations of dedicated and talented flats fly fishing guides.
 Throughout the Bahamian islands lie a myriad of destination lodges across all tastes and budgets.
-But one thing runs constant throughout this variety of lodging options and unique fisheries—the quality of the fishing that exists in the Bahamas.
+But one thing runs constantly throughout this variety of lodging options and unique fisheries—the quality of the fishing that exists in the Bahamas.

 With gin-clear waters and endless flats with hard white sand bottoms, the Bahamas are among the best locations in the world for sight fishing and wade fishing.